CoderFemi/PythonCourse/README.md

 ## HTTP REQUESTS
 Python uses the built-in requests library for handling HTTP requests.
 It follows the same pattern with other popular JS tools as well.
 A useful way to catch errors from unsuccessful requests is to use the `response.raise_for_status` method which will catch all errors that do not have a status code in the range 200.

+## TIPS
+* To edit html directly in the browser, in the browser console, execute `document.body.contentEditable=true`